 The Top 25 Under 25 is a collaboration by members of the Die By The Blade community.
-It was a combination of seven staff writers and over 250 fans that ranked players under the age of 25 as of July 15th, 2020.
+It was a combination of six staff writers and over 500 readers that ranked players under the age of 25 by September 1st, 2019.
 Each participant used their own metric of current ability and production to rank each player.
-This is our 2020 pre-draft rankings.

 Heading into the last year of his bridge deal, Sam Reinhart is at a key point in his career.
 It’s a prove-it year for him, and one that could prove to be quite lucrative.
 Banter about an potential extension, new linemates, and even possibly a return to a familiar position have flooded the conversation surrounding the forward this offseason.
 This had led to many unanswered questions heading into training camp.
 One thing is for certain, though: number three in our top 25 under 25 countdown is Sam Reinhart.